Tree Pose

 Push your left foot firmly into the floor as you hold your left leg straight and balance.
 Put one hand on your lower abdomen and the other hand on your sacrum at your lower back.

 Use the pressure of your hands to adjust yourself so that you're not sticking out your lower back or your belly.
-When you feel that your hands are parallel to each other, then you will know you've aligned your pelvis properly.
+When you feel that your hands are parallel to each other, you will know you've aligned your pelvis properly.

 Step Four

 Now inhale as you slowly lift both arms straight up together toward the sky.
-If you cannot maintain your balance while lifting your arms, then keep your hands on your hips instead and focus on pressing your right foot firmly against your left leg.
+If you cannot maintain your balance while lifting your arms, keep your hands on your hips instead and focus on pressing your right foot firmly against your left leg.
 Your goal is to eventually lift your arms up enough that they are behind your ears.

 Step Five